JvanKatwijk/qt-dab/README.md

 **Qt-DAB-XX** is a rich implementation of a DAB decoder for use on Linux and Windows based PCs, including some ARM based boards, such as the Raspberry PI 2 and up.
 It can be used with a variety of SDR devices, including DABsticks, all models of the SDRplay, Airspy etc.

-The current version is 6.5Beta.
-The versions 6.40, 5.5 and 4.8 are still available and can be built, using the same set of sources as the current one.
+The current version is 6.5.
+Versions 5.5 is still available and can be built, using the same set of sources as the current one.
+The development version can be found in the "qt-dab-RC" directory.

 Precompiled versions for Linux-x64 (AppImage) and Windows (an installer) are
 - as usual -available.